-- (a) The Government may extend the term of this contract by written notice to the Contractor at least 30 days before expiration of the contract; provided that the Government gives the Contractor a preliminary written notice of its intent to extend at least 60 days before the contract expires.
-The preliminary notice does not commit the Government to an extension. - (b) If the Government exercises this option, the extended contract shall be considered to include this option clause. - (c) The total duration of this contract, including the exercise of any options under this clause, shall not exceed 60 months.
+(a) The Government may extend the term of this contract by written notice to the Contractor within 30 days; provided that the Government gives the Contractor a preliminary written notice of its intent to extend at least 60 days months before the contract expires.
+The preliminary notice does not commit the Government to an extension.

+(b) If the Government exercises this option, the extended contract shall be considered to include this option clause.

+(c) The total duration of this contract, including the exercise of any options under this clause, shall not exceed 60 months.